Outbound Configuration

 Note: Clients are responsible for renewing their certificates before they expire.
 Visa does not store your certificate and thus will not be able to alert you regarding its validity or upcoming expiration.

-6. Whitelist the Visa Outbound public IP: 198.241.162.104 at your end so that Visa notification requests are not blocked.
-For Bangalore whitelist 103.144.116.26.
-For Mumbai whitelist 198.217.248.24.
+6. Allowlist the Visa Outbound public IP: 198.241.162.104 and IP: 198.241.168.15 at your end so that Visa notification requests are not blocked.
+For Bangalore allowlist 103.144.116.26.
+For Mumbai allowlist 198.217.248.24.
+All VTS clients supporting India cards will need to do the allowlist.

-Note: In an Outbound call, Visa acts as a client and you cannot submit a callback configuration for an event that you have already submitted and is in the pending approval state.
-All VTS clients supporting India cards will need to do the whitelist.
+Note: In an outbound call, Visa acts as a client.
+You cannot submit a callback configuration for an event that you have already submitted and is in the pending approval state.

-7. After you are done with your server setup, you can activate the callback using the activation Toggle.
+7. After you are done with your server setup, you can activate the callback using the activation toggle.
 This will trigger the activation, which will take a few minutes.
 The callback status in the interim will be "Activation_Pending".

 9. You can now proceed for testing configuration via Ping Test option available.